-The full City Council reviews the city's financial condition each quarter (typically at the 2nd business meeting following the end of a quarter).
-This report is prepared in a presentation format and provides additional analysis of economic trends, city programs performance and other elements not found in the monthly report.
+The full City Council reviews the City’s financial condition each quarter (typically at the 2nd business meeting following the end of a quarter).
+This report is prepared in a presentation format and provides additional analysis of economic trends, City programs performance and other elements not found in the monthly report.
 View the Quarterly Financial Report (PDF) Opens in New Window .

-The City recently began sharing information through an "open data" portal (data.redmond.gov).
-Included in this portal is the city's check register.
+The City recently began sharing information through our Open Data Portal.
+Included in this portal is the City’s check register.
 You can view the data in a number of ways using the tools available on the portal.
-Also included are the city's credit card transactions (purchasing card transactions).
+Also included are the City’s credit card transactions (purchasing card transactions).

 Quarterly Investment Profile Summary

-The City invests temporarily idle cash in accordance with council direction as described in the city’s Investment Policy.
+The City invests temporarily idle cash in accordance with Council direction as described in the City’s Investment Policy (PDF).
 The priorities identified in the policy are (in order) the safety of principal, liquidity so that cash is available to meet needs and maximizing the rate of return.
 The investments are managed consistent with oversight provided by the Investment Committee.
-The Quarterly Investment Profile Summary Report is a snapshot of the quarterly statistics for the city’s portfolio as of the last quarter.
-Questions about the city’s investments and cash management program can be directed to Kelley Wood, Treasury Manager.
+The Quarterly Investment Profile (PDF) is a snapshot of the quarterly statistics for the City’s portfolio as of the last quarter.

 Long Range Financial Strategy